 |Competitive Registration/ Qualification Information||ACHC, DRA, IDCR, DDKC, DBR|

-As discussed, the doxles can be as stubborn, as they are intelligent.
+As discussed, the doxles can be as stubborn as they are intelligent.
 So training would be easy for them to pick up, but you might need to show the real spirit of patience and mastery.
-Some individuals may be obedient, while there are also chances to the same intensity that they might be more independent.
 Be sure to be consistent enough since you should set an image of your leadership in its eyes.

-Begin training at an early age, when you bring them as puppies from the breeders or from rescue.
+Begin training at an early age, when you bring them as puppies from the breeders or rescue.
 Give your little one general trainings of crate, obedience, or housebreaking, as you would to any other breed.
-But your dog also needs to socialize regularly to in order to fulfill its never-ending curiosity about people or things, and their urge to play.
+But your dog also needs to socialize regularly to fulfill its never-ending curiosity about people or things.

-Teach the doxle proper dog etiquette and mannerisms of behaving well with other strangers, pets and dogs.
-Get your dog, whether a puppy or an adult, acquainted to more and more new faces in your presence.
+Teach the doxle proper dog etiquette and mannerisms of behaving well with other strangers, pets, and dogs.
+Get your dog, whether a puppy or an adult, acquainted with more and more new faces in your presence.
 Ask your neighbors and friends to visit you so that your dog gets a real-time lesson.
 This should keep away any possible behavioral issues in your pet’s adulthood.

-No specific meal or special menus are recommended.
-But give your dog the best nutrition it needs for growth.
+Give your dog the best nutrition it needs for growth.
 Never compromise with the quality of food.
 Be aware of your dog’s daily needs, and make sure you are grabbing the packet at the pet store that is rich with all the possible nutrients dogs of its size and energy levels need.
-This should be your primary concern especially during its growing days.
+This should be your primary concern, especially during its growing days.